 To provide statewide leadership in the planning, promotion, education, and organization of sports and recreation opportunities for Iowans with physical disabilities

-Adaptive Sports Iowa was officially launched on March 8, 2011 at the Adaptive Sports Iowa Summit.
-The summit brought together leader and advocates of individuals with disabilities.
+Adaptive Sports Iowa was officially launched on March 8, 2011, at the Adaptive Sports Iowa Summit.
+The summit brought together leaders and advocates of individuals with disabilities.
 Since 2011, Adaptive Sports Iowa began acquiring equipment and providing opportunities for all physical disabilities.
 Programs offered since its inception have included: